 Twos excel so that people will think well of them.
 They want others to enjoy being around them and feel confident they can develop friendships with their team members.

-Did you know that Cloverleaf can help you use your Enneagram results to sharpen your professional development and work environment?
+Did you know that Cloverleaf can help you use your Enneagram results to sharpen your personal and professional development in the work environment?

 A Coaching Tip To Help Enneagram 2s On A Team